twilio-labs/open-pixel-art/README.md

 This is an art project created with the intention to teach you how to create a pull request.

-Visit [open-pixel-art.com](https://open-pixel-art.com) to see the full artwork!
+Visit [open-pixel-art.com](https://open-pixel-art.com) to see the full artwork!!

 Anyone who wishes to learn how to create a pull request for a project on GitHub can use this project to contribute a pixel to the canvas.
 You will only be able to ever create one pixel but you can pix whatever color you prefer as long as it is a valid HEX code.
 For example: `#F22F46` the brand color of [Twilio](https://www.twilio.com)